 He gave a derisive snort.
 “Please.
 I’ve never met someone as scared as you.”

 “I’m not scared!
 What would I be scared about?
 Huh?
-You have no idea…” Olivia was about to start pacing, when she realized she was naked.
+You have no idea…” Olivia was about to start pacing when she realized she was still naked.
 She hastily returned to her seat where the blanket covered most of her.
 “I’m not scared!”

 “You, sweetheart, are terrified.”